cavoirom/nxv/README.md

 ### Branch convention

-`main` contains released code.
+`trunk` contains released code.

 `feature/<name-of-feature>` contains current developing feature.
-The branch is derived from `main` and to be merged to `main`.
-We should maintain the linear history of `main`.
+The branch is derived from `trunk` and to be merged to `trunk`.
+We should maintain the linear history of `trunk`.

 `draft/<name-of-blog-entry>` contains draft blog entry.
-The branch is derived from `main`.
-We can publish the entry by merging the branch to `main` with _**rebase**_ strategy.
+The branch is derived from `trunk`.
+We can publish the entry by merging the branch to `trunk` with _**rebase**_ strategy.

 `gh-pages` contains generated website, we didn't use GitHub Page since March